Carpentry (Optional Co-op)

 If ever there was a hands-on career, it would be carpentry.
 In a stocked tool kit, a carpenter’s hands and keen mind are the most important.
 Constructing, erecting, installing, and repairing structures and fixtures for residential and light commercial use are all tasks that carpenters are needed for.

-Some additional benefits of the Carpentry (Co-op) program:
+Some additional benefits of the Carpentry (Optional Co-op) program:

 • Opportunity to challenge both Level 1 and Level 2 Apprenticeship exams.